jaywink/social-relay/README.md

 Edit the `local_config.py` file as instructed in the file.

-Run the server:

-    python runserver.py

 ### RQ Dashboard

 An RQ dashboard can be found at `/rq`.
 Enable it in `social_relay/local_config.py` by setting `RQ_DASHBOARD = True`.
 You must also set a username and password in the same file.

-### JavaScript
+## Static files

 Bower is used to pull in some JavaScript libs.
 [Install it first](http://bower.io/) if needed.
 Then run `bower install`.

+Statics are server under the `/static` path which should be server by the web server.

-### Running tasks
+## Running tasks

-To run a single task, do for example:

-    python -m tasks.fetch_pod_list
+For normal operation, scheduled jobs should always be running.
+They take care of refreshing the pod list and polling pods for their subscription preferences.
+Without these scheduled jobs, the relay will not be able to function.

-To run all scheduled tasks, keep this running:
+Keep this running:

     python -m tasks.schedule_jobs

-### Processing receive queue
+## Processing receive queue

-Keep one or more of these running:
+Incoming posts are stored in Redis and processed using RQ workers.
+Keep one or more worker running always.

+To make use of the app configuration for Redis in `social_relay/local_config.py`, use the provided `runworker.py` wrapper, as follows:

-    rqworker receive
+    python runworker.py receive

-You might optionally want to run one worker towards the `failed` queue.

-Note!
-If you changed Redis connection parameters in `social_relay/local_config.py`, make sure to pass the right connection parameters when calling `rqworker`.
-The command line utilities for RQ don't read the configuration for the relay.

-### Deploying
+If you do run a worker via `rqworker` command directly, make sure to use the same Redis database as set in app configuration.

+## Deployment

-Pretty much normal Python + WSGI setup, just install the requirements and serve using WSGI.
+Pretty much normal Python + WSGI setup, just install the requirements and serve app using WSGI and statics via the web server.
 See the following sections for platform specific helpers.

+An Apache2 site example can be found [here](https://github.com/jaywink/social-relay/blob/master/ansible/roles/social-relay/templates/apache.conf.j2).
+The same folder also has examples for upstart init jobs.

-#### Ansible (Ubuntu)
+### Ansible (Ubuntu)

 An Ansible role written for Ubuntu is provided in `ansible` directory.
-It will run also the scheduled jobs and a worker via upstart.
+The role uses uWSGI and Apache to serve the app.
+It will run also the scheduled jobs and a worker.
+Everything is handled by upstart.

 Tested with Ubuntu 14.04 LTS.

-#### SystemD service files
+### SystemD service files

 There are example systemd service files in the 'extra' directory.
 The examples use a specific user and utilize gunicorn.
 They have been tested on CentOS 7.